cogentcore/core/README.md

 * fix text scrolling-off-top rendering finally

-* fix the style-props context -- need an overall prop on objects -- in type presumably.  completer needs to know about this too.
+* fix the style-props context -- need an overall prop on objects -- in type presumably.  completer needs to know about this too.  in mapview proximally.

 * update gi/doc.go with final readme notes etc!  add docs to this README about "what can you do with demos?" kind of thing..